-The Washington Rural Palliative Care Initiative is a pilot effort to better serve patients with serious illness in rural communities.
-Led by the Washington State Office of Rural Health at the Washington State Department of Health, this public-private partnership with the involvement of over 24 different organizations is designed to assist rural health systems and communities to integrate palliative care in multiple settings, such as emergency department, inpatient, skilled rehabilitation, home health, hospice, primary care, and long-term care.
+The Washington Rural Palliative Care Initiative (WRPCI) is an effort to better serve patients with serious illness in rural communities.
+Led by the Washington State Office of Rural Health at the Washington State Department of Health, this public-private partnership involves over 24 different organizations to assist rural health systems and communities to integrate palliative care in multiple settings, such as emergency department, inpatient, skilled rehabilitation, home health, hospice, primary care, and long-term care.

 What is Palliative Care?

 Palliative care is specialized care for people living with serious illness.
 Care is focused on relief from the symptoms and stress of the illness and treatment—whatever the diagnosis.
 The goal is to improve and sustain quality of life for the patient, loved ones and other care companions.
 It is appropriate at any age and at any stage in a serious illness and can be provided along with active treatment.
 Palliative care facilitates patient autonomy, access to information, and choice.
 The palliative care team helps patients and families understand the nature of their illness, and make timely, informed decisions about care.
 Learn more about WA Rural Palliative Care Initiative

 The Palliative Care Road Map is a publication to help patients, and the people they love sort through the experience of serious illness and conditions.
 Healthcare teams may find it a useful tool for assisting their patients.
 Each section offers empathy and information to help make sense of how serious illnesses and conditions unfold over time, with listed resources and key terms defined.